zcericola/HTML-CSS-Practice-Problems/README.md

 # Project Summary

 In this project, you will be given three levels of practice using HTML and CSS.
-Each level will contain three steps.
+Each level will contain three or less steps.
 Each step will build on the last step and will contain an image file.
 You can use that image file as reference.
 The goal is to try to get as close as possible to the image's layout.

 If you get stuck on a level you can view the solution folder provided in each level.
 Try to only use this folder as a last resort.